top of page

 Statistical Insights:

-Even more remarkable was the dogs' consistent response to seizure odors across different patients and seizure types, suggesting the presence of a distinct odor profile associated with epileptic seizures.
-Statistical analyses further confirmed the dogs' ability to discriminate seizure odors with high precision, with all dogs exhibiting significant performance above chance levels.
+Even more remarkable was the seizure alert dogs' consistent response to seizure odors across different patients and seizure types, suggesting the presence of a distinct odor profile associated with epileptic seizures.
+Statistical analyses further confirmed the seizure alert dogs' ability to discriminate seizure odors with high precision, with all seizure alert dogs exhibiting significant performance above chance levels.

 These findings open new avenues for research into the olfactory signature of seizures and the development of innovative seizure detection and prediction systems.
 By leveraging the keen sense of smell possessed by dogs, we can empower individuals with epilepsy to anticipate and manage seizures more effectively, enhancing their quality of life and safety.